 So without further ado, let us talk about some of the really interesting ways to transform your terrace into a vegetable garden.

 Planting In Pots

 Pots can be your plant’s best friends.
 You can grow almost everything in pots or containers.
 You name it - you can grow it.
 Pick your pot according to the size of the plant that you are about to grow, it is advised to choose larger pots as they offer better drainage and space to grow.
+Here is a simple guide on container gardening.
 You can also check out our collection of high-quality grow bags.
 These grow bags have superpowers, they are well aerated and have superior drainage over other plastic pots.
 Incredible, isn’t it?

 The soil in Pots: Good quality soil for your plants is going to be your most important investment.
 Using normal gardening soil won't be such a good idea.
 Use a good quality potting mix for growing your veggies or make your own potting mix with one-third gardening soil, one-third compost, and one-third asbestos-free vermiculite.

 Sure, a rooftop garden doesn't have to be limited to growing your veggies horizontally.
 This vertical garden growing up the wall is the perfect way to incorporate greenery into urban spaces.

 To start with vertical gardening you can attach plant holders on the wall or let creepers grow on a trellis or even by simply placing different vegetable plant pots on the shelves.
 As they say, when you begin with vertical gardening, the sky's the limit.

 Any small terrace garden should make use of vertical space to increase the production of vegetables.
 Runner beans and stakes can be used to extend the vines upwards and increase your yield.
 The best part about vertical gardening is that it allows you to work at eye-level and avoid the strain on your back.